YashAsawa/YashAsawa/README.md

-### My name is Yash Asawa.
+### Hello there! 👋 My name is Yash Asawa.
 Welcome to my Github Profile!

 ### 🔭 About Me:
 I'm an entry-level data scientist who takes pride in building models that translate data points into business insights.
 I also work as a front-end Web Developer, Android/Flutter Developer and am currently a final year student in the School of Computer Science and Engineering at Vellore Institute of Technology (VIT).
 I am pursuing a Bachelors in Technology Degree in Computer Science and will complete my graduation in 2021.
 Apart from these I am also working on realizing some startup ideas with a brilliant set of like-minded individuals.
 When I'm not developing and building things, you can find me on Youtube learning, writing an article, binge watching an action-packed drama or a cringe-packed comedy that lifts me up depending on my mood.